-July, October, and then depending on the weather and if people can get to us, between Christmas and New Years.
-During the Christmas time, a family of 10 might come to Banner Elk to ski for the week but only ski one or two days- so they’re looking for something else to do.
+July, October, and fall, and then depending on the weather and if people can get to us, between Christmas and New Years.
+During the Christmas time, a family of 10 might come to Banner Elk to ski for the week but only ski one or two days, so they’re looking for something else to do.
 I feel like we’ve done a really good job at being able to meet the demands of so many people.
 We’re able to gauge sometimes by knowing if it’s a pretty day or if Banner Elk was really busy the night before to be ready with at least three tour guides for that early morning tour.
 We gradually found ways on how to handle people and I think that we’ve done an excellent job at it.

 See more info about busy times and when Apple Hill Farm is open!